hashicorp/terraform-website/README.md

 We keep documentation pertaining to core Terraform functionality in the `website` folder of the [`terraform` repository](https://github.com/hashicorp/terraform).
 You can preview changes to those files from this repository or from inside the `terraform` repository itself.

-### From the `terraform` repository
-The build includes content from the `terraform` repository and the `terraform-website` repository, allowing you to preview the entire Terraform documentation site.
-You can find instructions in [terraform/website/README.md](https://github.com/hashicorp/terraform/tree/main/website).

 ### From the `terraform-website` repository

 To preview changes from a fork of Terraform core, you need to first make sure the necessary submodule is active, and then change the contents of the submodule to include your changes.